MicroEJ/docs/Tutorials/trainingAsyncWorker.rst

 Intended Audience
 =================

-This training is for VEE Port Developers wishing to go into blocking native method implementation in depth.
+This training is designed for VEE Port developers who want to explore blocking native method implementation in depth.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Knowledge of C programming language.
+- A good knowledge of C programming language.
-- Knowledge of :ref:`sni` concepts.
+- A good understanding of :ref:`sni` concepts.

 Training Resources
 ==================